How to Apply for a Library Card

 - An out-of-county card does not guarantee full privileges at Upper Hudson Library System libraries aside from the East Greenbush Community Library.

-- If a patron forgets his/her card, a driver’s license may be used up to three times.
-After the third time, the patron will be required to purchase a new card for $1.00.
+- If a cardholder forgets his/her card, a driver’s license may be used or a new card can be purchased for $1.00.

 - If a card is lost, stolen or damaged the replacement cost is $1.00.